solemnsky/solemnsky-haxe/README.md

 Various top-level systems to deploy the code in /pure out into the world.

+### /lib

+Haxe library code, used by /pure.

 ### /media

 Media of all types, with original artifacts.

 ### /pure

-Minimal-dependency haxe code; *extremely* portable.
+Minimal-dependency solemnsky-related haxe code; very portable.
 Deals with the world through an interface (solemnsky.control) which is implemented in the top-levels in /export.

-Haxe is just about the most portable language I could find, I don't think it's really possible to complain about my choice of language to write the codebase.

 ### /util